-Caren Rangi ONZM (Chair) of Hawkes Bay, is of Cook Islands Māori descent and is a former member of the Pacific Arts Committee of Creative New Zealand.
-She is an experienced public sector governance practitioner, with a passion for Cook Islands Māori dance, music and cultural history.
+Caren Rangi ONZM, FCA (Chair) is of Cook Islands Māori descent and an experienced public sector governance practitioner, with a passion for Cook Islands Māori dance, music and cultural history.
 Caren is a qualified accountant and auditor and an experienced governance practitioner and facilitator.
-Caren is a board member for the Museum of New Zealand Te Papa Tongarewa, Pacific Homecare Services, and Pacific Inc Ltd. She is also a Board director of the Cook Islands Investment Corporation in Rarotonga, and of Pacific Co-operation Broadcasting Ltd. In 2018 Caren was made an Officer of the New Zealand Order of Merit for her services to governance and the Pacific community.
+Caren is also board member for the Museum of New Zealand Te Papa Tongarewa, Radio New Zealand and Pacific Co-operation Broadcasting Ltd. She is also a Board director of the Cook Islands Investment Corporation in the Cook Islands, and Chair of Pacific Homecare Services.
+In 2018 Caren was made an Officer of the New Zealand Order of Merit for her services to governance and the Pacific community.

 Michael Prentice (Deputy Chair) of Christchurch is owner and Director of Thinking Out Loud, a strategic consultancy that works with organisations and brands to help clarify and communicate their story.
 Michael was formerly Managing Director of the Christchurch office of strategic design consultancy Designworks, and Group Strategic Director for Strategy Design and Advertising.
 He has extensive managerial and commercial skills and has developed the brand and advertising strategies of some of New Zealand's most recognised brands.
 Michael was a member of the former Arts Board of Creative New Zealand, and joined the Arts Council in May 2014 under the Council’s new unitary governance structure.
 He currently chairs the Council’s Audit & Risk Committee.
 Michael also founded and chaired the trust board of contemporary dance company Black Grace, and is a former director of Auckland performing arts facilities organisation The Edge.